Cairns Indoor Activities: 16 Ways to Escape the Heat and Rain

 There are actually a few benefits to visiting Cairns in the wet season (November-March) and you can still visit the reef or enjoy seeing the rainforest spring to life on a driving tour.
 But if you find yourself looking for a dry indoor activity here are some options.

-1. cairns dome and cairns zoom
+1. cairns zoom

 Located at the top of the Reef Casino in central Cairns, the Cairns Dome has a small wildlife attraction suitable for families with younger kids.

 Adults and younger kids (aged 8+) will probably get more enjoyment out of the huge obstacle course hanging from the ceiling.